LMCache/lmcache.github.io/_posts/2025-03-10-reference.md

 ## TL;DR

-- vLLM Production Stack, originally an academic open-source project, is now an [**official reference implementation**](https://docs.vllm.ai/en/stable/deployment/k8s.html) of a cluster-wide full-stack vLLM serving system, including monitoring, CR-based router, autoscaling, LoRA management, distributed KV sharing, etc.
+- [**vLLM Production Stack**](https://github.com/vllm-project/production-stack), originally an academic open-source project, is now an official [**reference implementation**](https://docs.vllm.ai/en/stable/deployment/k8s.html) of a cluster-wide full-stack vLLM serving system, including K8S-native router, autoscaling, LoRA management, distributed KV sharing, monitoring, etc.
 - Why does it matter to the industry?
-  - A growing open community with official upstream vLLM support.
+  - A growing, vibrant **OPEN community** [LINKS?] with official [**vLLM UPSTREAM support**](https://github.com/vllm-project/vllm/pull/12953).
-  - Designed for both optimized performance and being Kubernetes-native.
+  - Designed for both **OPTIMIZED performance** [LINKS?] and **K8S-native** deployment.

 ## Why vLLM Production Stack?

-AGI isn't just about better models--it also needs better systems!
-Each organization that takes AGI seriously needs the best LLM serving infra, high availability, scalability, speed, and low cost.
+**AGI** isn't just about better models--it also needs better **systems that serve the models**!
+Every organization that takes AGI seriously needs the best LLM serving infra, with high availability, speed, and low cost.

 vLLM Production Stack is borne out of a long-time **academic collaboration** between the vLLM team (**UC Berkeley**) and the LMCache team (**UChicago**), an research-inspired KV-cache optimization system ([CacheGen](https://dl.acm.org/doi/10.1145/3651890.3672274), [CacheBlend](https://arxiv.org/abs/2405.16444)).
-As more vLLM and LMCache users ask for help to deploy these projects in production, we see a pressing need for an official reference implementation of a cluster-wide vLLM serving system.
-Thus, we released the vLLM Production Stack project in early January 2025.
-At this point, it also supports native Kubernetes deployment, autoscaling, and LoRA management.
+As more vLLM and LMCache users ask us for help with deploying our projects in their production settings, we see a pressing need for an **official reference implementation** of a cluster-wide vLLM serving system.
+Thus, we released [**vLLM Production Stack**](https://github.com/vllm-project/production-stack) early January 2025.

-## Open community + Official vLLM support
+## Open Community + Official vLLM Support

 The project welcomes **EVERYONE** to contribute.
-It has a growing contributor community with over 30 active contributors from various companies worldwide, including IBM, Lambda, ??, ??
+It has a growing and vibrant contributor community with over 30 active contributors from various companies worldwide, including IBM, Lambda, ??, ??
-Check out our community meeting notes here: [ASK YUHAN FOR LINKS]
+Check out our community meeting notes here: [LINKS?]

-At the same time, we ensure that the latest vLLM Production Stack is always compatible with the latest vLLM releases.
-We achieve this by merging the LMCache Connector in the upstream main-branch vLLM.
-[LINK TO MERGE]
+Moreover, we ensure that the latest vLLM Production Stack is always compatible with the latest vLLM releases, thanks to the [**LMCache KV Connector**](https://github.com/vllm-project/vllm/pull/12953) in the upstream main-branch vLLM.

 In short, as our community grows, people never need to worry whether their contributions to the production stack might conflict with the vLLM releases.

-## K8S-native deployment + Optimized performance
+## K8S-native Deployment + Optimized Performance

-When deploying Kubernetes-native solutions, operators often face the difficult choice between "K8S-native" and "high performance."
-With vLLM Production Stack, you don't have to choose.
+When deploying Kubernetes-native solutions, operators often have to choose either "K8S-native" or "optimized performance."
+With vLLM Production Stack, you can have BOTH K8S-native support AND OPTIMIZED performance.

+With [**one-click installer**](LINK HERE!!), everyone can create a multi-vLLM-instance cluster in a K8S environment in 2 minutes.

-It supports [CR-based router](link), [sidecar-based LoRA adapter management](link), [K8S-native autoscaling](link), and [distributed KV cache sharing](link) (direct point-to-point sharing or hierarchical structure).
+It supports [CR-based router](link), [sidecar-based LoRA adapter management](link), [K8S-native autoscaling](link), and [distributed KV cache sharing](link) (i.e., direct point-to-point sharing or hierarchical structure).

 In short, vLLM production stack showcases the promise when academic research and industry expertise join forces!

+## Cost Efficiency and Compute Optimization

+Deploying LLMs in production isn't just about technical capabilities—it's about making economic sense. vLLM Production Stack delivers significant cost advantages through several key optimizations:

+- **Efficient Resource Utilization**: Our distributed KV cache sharing (based on [**LMCache**](https://github.com/LMCache/LMCache)) and LLM-aware routing reduces memory redundancy and compute wastage across replicas, allowing you to serve more concurrent users with the same hardware.

+- **Intelligent Autoscaling**: The system scales resources up and down based on actual demand patterns, eliminating wasteful over-provisioning while maintaining performance.

+- **Real-world Cost Savings**: Early adopters report 30-40% cost reduction in real-world deployment compared to traditional serving solutions while maintaining or improving response times.

+These efficiency gains translate directly to your bottom line.
+Whether you're a startup watching every dollar or an enterprise managing large-scale deployments, vLLM Production Stack helps maximize the return on your AI investment.

 ## Concluding Words